 CSB shall ensure that all case managers and case management leadership complete the training that helps to explain how to identify change in status and that elements of the ISP are implemented appropriately prior to using the On-Site Visit Tool.
 The CSB shall deliver the contents of the DBHDS training through support coordinator supervisors or designated trainers to ensure case managers understand the definitions of a change in status or needs and the elements of appropriately implemented services, as well as how to apply and document observations and needed actions.

 CSB shall ensure that all case managers use the DBHDS On-Site Visit Tool during one face-to-face visit each quarter for individuals with Targeted Case Management and at one face-to-face visit per month for individuals with Enhanced Case Management to assess at whether or not each person receiving services under the waiver experienced a change in status and to assess whether or not the ISP was implemented appropriately.
+The completed On-Site Visit Tool and corresponding note from the visit will be uploaded by the CSB to the location designated by DBHDS under Person’s Information in WaMS within 30 days of completion.

 Using the process developed jointly by the Department and Virginia Association of Community Services Boards (VACSB) Data Management Committee (DMC), the CSB shall report the number, type, and frequency of case manager or support coordinator contacts with individuals receiving case management services [section V.F.4, p.
 27].

 Key indicators - The CSB shall report key indicators, selected from relevant domains in section V.D.3 on page 24, from the case manager’s or support coordinator’s face-to-face visits and observations and assessments [section V.F.5, p 27].
 Reporting in WaMS shall include the provision of data and actions related to DBHDS defined elements regarding a change in status or needs and the elements of appropriately implemented services in a format, frequency, and method determined by DBHDS [section III.C.5.b.i.].

-Face-to-Face Visit - The individual’s case manager or support coordinator shall meet with the individual face-to-face at least every 30 days (including a 10 day grace period but no more than 40 days between visits), and at least one such visit every two month must be in the individual’s place of residence, for any individuals who [section V.F.3, pages 26 and 27]:
+Face-to-Face Visit - The individual’s case manager or support coordinator shall meet with the individual face-to-face at least every 30 days (including a 10 day grace period but no more than 40 days between visits), and at least one such visit every two months must be in the individual’s place of residence, for any individuals who [section V.F.3, pages 26 and 27]:

 Receive services from providers having conditional or provisional licenses;